See the latest updates and information regarding the COVID-19 pandemic at semo.edu/covid19.

-The Plan Year is January 1,2013-December 31, 2013.
-Therefore, claims must be incurred during the Plan Year and submitted by March 31, 2014.
+The Plan Year is January 1 through December 31 of each benefit plan year.
+Therefore, claims must be incurred during the Plan Year and submitted by March 31 of the following year.

 All receipts submitted for reimbursement must have a signed claim form.